openaps/docs/docs/docs/While You Wait For Gear/nightscout-setup.md

 your data, customized watchfaces with your OpenAPS data, and integration with IFTTT.
 You can read more about latest Nightscout features [here](http://www.nightscout.info/wiki/welcome/website-features)

-.. seealso:: Note: for the latest up to date instructions on building your first Nightscout, please follow [the Nightscout instructions](https://nightscout.github.io/nightscout/new_user/).
+.. note:: Note: for the latest up to date instructions on building your first Nightscout, please follow [the Nightscout instructions](https://nightscout.github.io/nightscout/new_user/).
 Then come back to this page and scroll down for the `config variables` you'll want to update.

 ## Nightscout Setup with Heroku